Zymbit-Docs/zymdocsy/content/tutorials/encrypt-rfs/hsm4.md

 ----------

+## **HOW TO ENCRYPT**

-## BUILDING YOUR LUKS ENCRYPTED RFS
+### BUILDING YOUR LUKS ENCRYPTED RFS

-### Prerequisites
+#### Prerequisites

 Make sure you have the HSM4 software suite already running and operational as well as insuring that your HSM4 is bound.
-Instructions [here](https://docs.zymbit.com/how-to/getting-started/HSM4).
+Instructions [here](https://docs.zymbit.com/quickstart/getting-started/HSM4).

-#### NOTE for RPi users: For the CM4/IO Module with eMMC, additional steps are needed due to the fact that the USB 2.0 ports are disabled by default:
+##### NOTE for RPi users: For the CM4/IO Module with eMMC, additional steps are needed due to the fact that the USB 2.0 ports are disabled by default:
 1. Upgrade the bootloader version: Jan.
 16 2021
 2. Set the boot order to allow booting off USB: 0xf15
 3. Modify /boot/config.txt and add the line "otg_mode=1" under [all].
 This replaces the line, "dtoverlay=dwc2,dr_mode=host" if added.

-### Option 1 - Convert existing SD Card to LUKS
+#### Option 1 - Convert existing SD Card to LUKS

 To convert your root file system to LUKS/dm-crypt, you will need to connect an external USB disk (as temporary storage).
 As mentioned previously, this is necessary because it is not possible to encrypt the partition in place, so the external disk is needed as temporary storage and a temporary root file system while the conversion takes place.
 The external disk needs to be at least twice as big as the root partition.
 Next, run the following script: